Where We Be

 |A long descent from Hai Van Pass brought us to Denang.
 Our first stop was My Khe Beach,

-aka China Beach, where American soldiers were sent for R&R during the Vietnam War.
+aka China Beach, where American soldiers went for R&R during the Vietnam War.

 |As we began the climb to Hai Van Pass, we